 Everything You Need to Know About Meibomian Gland Dysfunction

-If your eyes itch, burn, sting, look red, or you have a constant feeling of something being lodged in your eye, you may have a condition called Meibomian (“my-BOH-mee-an”) Gland Dysfunction, or MGD.
-This condition is the leading cause of Dry Eye Syndrome.
+If you experience itching, burning, stinging, redness, or a persistent sensation of something in your eye, you might be dealing with a condition known as Meibomian Gland Dysfunction (MGD).
+This condition is the primary cause of Dry Eye Syndrome.

-Patients from throughout the The Woodlands area suffering from Meibomian Gland Dysfunction.
-If you suffer from any of these symptoms or think you might have MGD, contact the Child & Family Eye Care. our doctors can help you with the long-term relief you need.
+Residents of The Woodlands area who are suffering from Meibomian Gland Dysfunction can find relief at Child & Family Eye Care.
+If you have any of these symptoms or suspect you have MGD, don't hesitate to contact us.
+Our skilled doctors can provide the long-term relief you need.

 What is Meibomian Gland Dysfunction?

-Your meibomian glands control the lipids in the eye (meibum) which combine with water and mucus in the eye area to create a thin film that consistently lubricates your eyes.
-Meibum is an essential part of your eye’s makeup as it prevents the evaporation of the eye’s tear film.
+The meibomian glands regulate the production of lipids (meibum) in the eyes.
+Meibum combines with water and mucus to form a thin film that continuously lubricates the eyes.
+Meibum is crucial for preventing the evaporation of the tear film.

-Meibomian Gland Dysfunction occurs when the meibomian glands fail to provide enough meibum.
-This can be triggered by various factors and causes the tear film to evaporate at a quicker rate, leading the eyes to feel dry and uncomfortable.
+Meibomian Gland Dysfunction occurs when the meibomian glands fail to produce sufficient meibum.
+This can be triggered by various factors and leads to faster evaporation of the tear film, resulting in dry and uncomfortable eyes.

 What Are the Symptoms of Meibomian Gland Dysfunction?